nerviatas/.github/profile/README.md

 We uphold a _Codex Virtutum_ that describes the _Guiding Principles for Ethical Cybernetics_.
 View it here: [NERVIATAS // CODEX](https://nerviatas.com/codex).

-> “Every limb belongs to a greater body.”
+> “Every limb belongs to a greater body.” -Nerviatas.

 ## 01 // What we do